ohsu-qin/qiprofile/lib/README.md

     ```
         import bowser from 'bowser';
         import gifti from 'gifti-reader-js';
-        import nifti from 'nifti-reader-js';
+        import nifti from './nifti-reader.js';
         import pako from './pako-inflate.js';

         var glMatrixArrayType;
         var quat4;
     ```
-    The `bowser`, `gifti` and `nifti` libraries are loaded by jspm as part of the qiprofile install. `pako-inflate` is a version of `pako` modified by the Papaya developers. `jquery` is the 1.9.1 version used by Papaya, but that version installed with `jspm install jquery@1.9.1` cannot be imported without an error.
-Papapya is not compatible with the current jquery 3.x version.
+    The `bowser` and `gifti` libraries are loaded by jspm as part of the qiprofile install. `pako-inflate` is a version of `pako` modified by the Papaya developers. `jquery` is the 1.9.1 version used by Papaya, but that version installed with `jspm install jquery@1.9.1` cannot be imported without an error.
+Papapya is not compatible with the current jquery 3.x version. jspm install of the `nifti` library fails with an out-of-memory error, and therefore must be copied into the lib/ directory and loaded from there.

     The variable declarations compensate for two lax GLU library declarations that will otherwise result in a jspm load error.

-  - Postpend the following export:
+  - Postpend the following:
     ```
+        // Make the containers visible.
+        papaya.papayaContainers = papayaContainers;

         export { papaya as default };
     ```

 * Copy the Papaya `release/current/plain/` contents to the qiprofile `lib/` directory.